shimomo/bvp-boatrace-scraper/README.md

 ```

 ## License
-The Crawler is open source software licensed under the [MIT license](LICENSE).
+The BVP Crawler package is open source software licensed under the [MIT license](LICENSE).